testmunk/TMSample/README.md

 ### How to run your first automated functional test?

 The xcodeproj in this repo doesn't include the calabash testing framework yet.
-You can install it manually by following the [manual installation](http://docs.testmunk.com/manual-installation/) or even easier within just a couple of minutes by downloading the testmunk mac app.
+You can install it manually by following the [manual installation](http://docs.testmunk.com/manual-installation/) or even easier within just a couple of minutes by downloading the free testmunk mac app.

 ### The screens